pierre-rouleau/usrhome/readme.rst

   anything you do not consider your main or most-active development.
   This can be located anywhere.

-These environment variables are defined in the user persistent configuration file: the ``usrcfg/setfor-zsh-config.zsh`` file.
+These environment variables are defined in the user persistent configuration file common to Bash and Z Shell: the ``usrcfg/setfor-all-config.sh`` file.

 During installation_, the `setup/setup-usrhome`_ script initializes them to the value stored in `usrhome/template/setfor-shell-tracing.sh`_ template file.